 Mr. Lampert received a B.A. (magna cum laude) in Political Science from the University at Albany in 1973, and a law degree from Harvard University Law School in 1976.
 While at the University at Albany, he was President of the Student Association from 1971-1973; a member of the University Senate; and Who's Who.
 He was a member of the honorary, Myskania.
 Mr. Lampert received the Alumni Association's Excellence in Service Award.

-John F. Malitzis '89 is the head of the Market Surveillance Division of New York Stock Exchange Regulation, Inc. He previously was the Vice President, Surveillance and Market Surveillance Specialist of the New York Stock Exchange.
+John F. Malitzis, BA '89 is the head of the Market Surveillance Division of New York Stock Exchange Regulation, Inc. He previously was the Vice President, Surveillance and Market Surveillance Specialist of the New York Stock Exchange.
 In this position, Mr. Malitzis is responsible for surveillance of all trading at the point of sale by individual specialists and specialist member organizations for compliance with the NYSE rules and federal securities laws.
 Prior to his current position Mr. Malitzis was Assistant General Counsel at NASDAQ-Amex Market Group in Washington, DC.

 Prior to joining the Exchange, Mr. Malitzis was a senior vice president and associate general counsel for the Institutional Equities Division of Citigroup Global Markets, Inc. Earlier in his career, Mr. Malitzis was a trial attorney at the Commodities Futures Trading Commission.
 Prior to being a trial attorney, he was a teaching fellow at Catholic University and a law clerk at the U.S. Department of Labor.